Combinatorial frameworks for cluster algebras: Global conditions on frameworks

 \subsection{Simply connected frameworks}

 We now define the notion of a simply connected framework, and show that simple connectivity implies ampleness.
-The definition requires much preparation, beginning with the definition of a \newword{rank-two cycle}.
+The ideas here are similar in spirit to the ideas in \cite[Section~2]{ca2}.
+The definition of simple connectivity requires much preparation, beginning with the definition of a \newword{rank-two cycle}.

 Suppose $(G,C,C\ck)$ is a framework, let $v$ be a vertex of $G$ and let $e$ and $f$ be edges incident to $v$.
 Construct a doubly infinite sequence of vertices and edges as follows: Set $v_0=v$, $e_0=f$ and $e_1=e$.
 Then, recursively, let $e_{k+1} = \mu_{e_k}(e_{k-1})$ and let $e_k$ join $v_{k-1}$ and $v_k$, as shown in Figure~\ref{vi ei fig}.